Review · Remedies

 Main risk

-The sales page implies it works for all dizziness, but the exercises only address positional vertigo (BPPV) — other causes get no real guidance
+The sales page implies the program works for all dizziness, but it only addresses positional vertigo (BPPV) — other causes get no real guidance

 Better use case

-People with a confirmed BPPV diagnosis who want a clear, structured home exercise routine with video guidance
+People with a confirmed BPPV diagnosis who want a structured home exercise program and are willing to use the refund window if it doesn't help

 Skip if

-You haven't seen a doctor for your dizziness yet — undiagnosed vertigo can signal stroke, brainstem, or cardiac issues that need a real evaluation first
+You haven't seen a doctor for your dizziness — undiagnosed vertigo can be a symptom of stroke, brainstem issues, or cardiac problems

 Evidence file